TheAhmadOsman/4o-ghibli-at-home/README.md

 - **Python 3.11+**
   - `pip` or `uv` (Python package installer; `uv` is recommended for speed)
+- **Redis**: A running Redis instance is required for the task queue.
+  - You can run Redis locally using Docker: `docker run -d -p 6379:6379 redis:7`
 - **NVIDIA GPU** (recommended for speed; CPU fallback supported)
   - **~21GB VRAM** is preferred for the best performance.
 - Modern web browser (Chrome, Firefox, Edge, etc.)